VictoriaMetrics/VictoriaMetrics/README.md

 ### We kindly ask

 * Please don't use any other font instead of suggested.
-* There should be sufficient clear space around the logo.
+* To keep enough clear space around the logo.
 * Do not change spacing, alignment, or relative locations of the design elements.
-* Do not change the proportions of any of the design elements or the design itself.
+* Do not change the proportions for any of the design elements or the design itself.
   You may resize as needed but must retain all proportions.

 ## List of command-line flags